Administrative divisions of Czechoslovakia: Latest division (1960–1992)

-The country consisted of 10 Regions ('kraje'), Prague, and (since 1970) Bratislava; further divided in 109–114 districts ('okresy').
+The country consisted of 10 Regions ('kraje'), Prague, and (from 1970) Bratislava; further divided in 109–114 districts ('okresy').

-The kraje were abolished temporarily in Slovakia in 1969–1970 and since late 1990 in whole Czechoslovakia.
+The kraje were abolished temporarily in Slovakia in 1969–1970 and from late 1990 in whole Czechoslovakia.
 In addition, the two republics Czech Socialist Republic and Slovak Socialist Republic were established in 1969 during the federalization process.
 The word Socialist was removed from the republics' names in 1990 after the Velvet Revolution.

 Since many regions changed significantly after the Velvet Divorce of 1993, here is list of their original names and current regions they approximately correspond to: